Streaming Media System Requirements & Troubleshooting Assistance

 Advisories

-NOTE: To view the synchronized slide presentation using Microsoft's Windows Media, a setting must be confirmed within Microsoft's Windows Media Player.
+NOTE: To view the synchronized slide presentations and polling using Microsoft's Windows Media, a setting must be confirmed within Microsoft's Windows Media Player.
 Please follow the steps below.
 Click here for an illustration.

 • Close Windows Media Player